You can purchase from this page directly by clicking the 'Purchase' link below.

 Please contact us using the sales link found to the right on this page for additional information on this option, or if you would prefer not to purchase online.

-The following pie chart shows world production of sodium chloride:
+The following pie chart shows world consumption of sodium chloride: